-173rd Paratroopers Train on MK19 in Croatia
+173rd Paratroopers Train on MK19 In Croatia

-U.S. Army paratroopers assigned to the 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, engage targets with a MK-19 grenade launcher at the training range in Slunj, Croatia, Jan.
+A U.S. Army Paratrooper assigned to the 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, engages targets with a Mk-19 grenade launcher during a live-fire exercise at the training range in Slunj, Croatia, Jan.
 25, 2024.
 The 173rd Airborne Brigade is the U.S. Army's Contingency Response Force in Europe, providing rapidly deployable forces to the United States European, African, and Central Command areas of responsibility.
 Forward deployed across Italy and Germany, the brigade routinely trains alongside NATO allies and partners to build partnerships and strengthen the alliance.
-(U.S. Army video by Davide Dalla Massara)
+(U.S. Army photo by Paolo Bovo)

 |Date Taken: